 This step might go quickly, but it is important.
 It might make a difference in where you search. (i.e.,.
 KSL.com vs. a dealership).

-The primary thing to think about is that new cars usually have less maintenance costs, you know who has owned them before (no one), and you know how they have been treated.
-However, they often cost more even if they have nearly identical features as a previous year.
+The primary thing to think about is that new cars usually have fewer maintenance costs, you know who has owned them before (no one), and you know how they have been treated.
+However, they often cost more even if they have nearly identical features as the previous year.

-With used cars you can negotiate a lower price because it is used.
+With used cars, you can negotiate a lower price because it is used.
 But there are likely more maintenance costs and usually no manufacturer warranty.
-With enough research you can often find a lightly used car for much less than a brand new car with nearly identical features.
+With enough research, you can often find a lightly used car for much less than a brand new car with nearly identical features.
 My general rule for a lightly used car is no more than 10,000 miles per year.
-Meaning if the car is 2010 I’d hope for no more than 50,000 miles (this article being written in 2015).
+Meaning if the car is 2010 I’d hope for no more than 50,000 miles.

 Buying a car is a big thing, so research it like it is.
-You know what you need, what you can afford and if you want new or used.
-You can now go research specific cars.
-Now is the time to look at you want within the limits of what you can afford and need.
+You know what you need, what you can afford, and if you want new or used.
+You can now go to research specific cars.
+Now is the time to look at what you want within the limits of what you can afford and need.

 The first thing is to look at sites like Edmunds.com and KBB.com to find out what a fair price is for the cars you’ll be looking for.
 You’ll be going back and forth between these sites and dealer sites or KSL.com.

 Study what features cost and the difference between the economy version and the luxury version.
 There can be a huge price gap.
-If you like a few features, you can negotiate getting a lower model with a couple of those features you want.
+If you like a few features, you can negotiate to get a lower model with a couple of those features you want.

-Another hold up to buying a car besides the price could be the interest rate.
-Dealerships have financing, banks and credit unions do too.
+Another hold up to buying a car beside the price could be the interest rate.
+Dealerships have financing, banks, and credit unions do too.
 You may hear lots of commercials telling you all the interest rate deals but until you get approved those rates are just numbers.